domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 Yesterday's weirdness is tomorrow's reason why. --Hunter S. Thompson, American Journalist and Author, in The Curse of Lono, 1983

 Why be happy when you could be interesting? --Slavoj Žižek, Slovenian Philosopher

+And another one. --DJ Khaled, American DJ and Rapper